Skip to main content

 In response to the recommendations, it was agreed that an ‘Optimised Retrofitting’ approach would be adopted here in Wales.

 From this commitment and approach the Optimised Retrofit Programme (ORP) was established in 2020.
-Over the past two years a range of projects across the social housing sector have been supported and c £70m of funding invested.
-The ORP 3 phase of funding seeks to build on this excellent base but extend its reach to ensure that all social landlords in Wales engage with ORP over the next 3 years.
+Over the past three years a range of projects across the social housing sector have been supported and c £120m of funding invested.
+The ORP 3 Year 2 phase of funding seeks to continue to build on this to ensure that all social landlords in Wales engage with ORP over the next 2 years.

-In taking forward the decarbonising of existing homes we acknowledge that retrofitting existing homes is a complex and iterative process, and homes are likely to need to go through several stages of retrofit work to reduce their carbon incrementally, embracing innovation and experimentation over time.
+In taking forward the decarbonisation of existing homes, we acknowledge that retrofitting existing homes is a complex and iterative process.
+Homes are likely to need to go through several stages of retrofit work to reduce their carbon incrementally, embracing innovation and experimentation over time.

-It has always been our intent that our Optimised Retrofit Programme takes a staged approach, using the social housing sector, and investment in it, to lead and inform retrofit for other tenures of homes.
+It has always been our intent that ORP takes a staged approach, using the social housing sector, and investment in it, to lead and inform retrofit for other tenures of homes.
 ORP is intended to act as proof of concept for approaches to both fabric and technology retrofit and establish a firm evidence base on which to develop our longer term retrofit strategy.

 Our focus for ORP 3 will continue to be on optimising the thermal and energy efficiency of Welsh social homes.
-In deploying our optimised retrofit programme, we will maximise air tightness, eliminate thermal bridging, optimise insulation, solar gain and natural ventilation so reducing heat loss and making homes ‘fabric ready’.
+In deploying the programme, we ask landlords to maximise air tightness, optimise insulation, and consider ventilation to reduce heat loss and make homes ‘fabric ready’.
+This approach needs to balance the provision of technology measures to make homes cheaper to run and reduce carbon emissions against the current cost of making homes ‘fabric ready’ and installing technology measures.

-Individual homes will be assessed with building passports setting out their journey to zero carbon and will be retrofitted in a bespoke way to lower carbon emissions.
-We will incrementally extend our optimised retrofit approach beyond social homes, to the private rented sector and eventually owner-occupied homes as ORP 3 progresses.
+We will incrementally extend our optimised retrofit approach beyond social homes to the private rented sector and eventually owner-occupied homes as ORP 3 progresses.

-• Contribute to Welsh Government policy objectives around reduction in waste and circular economy, and
+• Contribute to Welsh Government policy objectives around reduction in waste and circular economy.

 • Support public involvement by disseminating key findings and maximise learning.